 Mercury was diagnosed with AIDS in 1987.
 He continued to record with Queen, and posthumously featured on their final album, Made in Heaven (1995).
 He announced his diagnosis the day before his death, from complications from the disease, in 1991 at the age of 45.
 In 1992, a concert in tribute to him was held at Wembley Stadium, in benefit of AIDS awareness.
 His career with Queen was dramatised in the 2018 biopic Bohemian Rhapsody.

 As a member of Queen, Mercury was posthumously inducted into the Rock and Roll Hall of Fame in 2001, the Songwriters Hall of Fame in 2003, and the UK Music Hall of Fame in 2004.
-In 1990, he and the other Queen members were awarded the Brit Award for Outstanding Contribution to British Music, and one year after his death Mercury was awarded it individually.
+In 1990, he and the other Queen members were awarded the Brit Award for Outstanding Contribution to British Music, and one year after his death, Mercury was awarded it individually.
 In 2005, Queen were awarded an Ivor Novello Award for Outstanding Song Collection from the British Academy of Songwriters, Composers, and Authors.
-In 2002, Mercury ranked number 58 in the BBC's poll of the 100 Greatest Britons.
+In 2002, Mercury was voted number 58 in the BBC's poll of the 100 Greatest Britons.

 |Birth name||Farrokh Bulsara|

 |Birth||Stone Town, Sultanate of Zanzibar|